AmritPatel/portfolio/content/portfolio/_index.md

 ---
-title: A collection of analog black and white photography.
+title: A collection of analog black and white photography
 url: /portfolio
 categories:
   - photo